HackingFromHomeHackathon/november-2020/submissions/JaquelineP-pubquiz.md

 This is a submission for PubQuiz with Jitsi for the Hacking from Home Hackathon.

-## Colaborators
+## Preface

-Main work was done during [Seven Principles](https://7p-mobility.com/de/) AMR Hackathon (13.11.
-10:30 AM - 14.11.
-10:30 AM)
-Team members are:
-* Peter Hennecke
-* Karl Kaminski
-* Michael Hess
-* Saeid Khoshhal
-* Felix Hofschulte
-* Jaqueline Schweigert

-## Brief summary of PubQuiz:

-During covid times a lot of social interaction got lost.
-All summer / winter parties are canceled and nearly everybody worked from home for a long time.
+Lately a lot of social interaction got lost due to covid restrictions.
+Most of the developers are working from home for a long time.
+Furthermore all social company events are canceled.
+_70 % of employees say friends at work is the most crucial element to a happy working live_ quotes [theuse](https://www.themuse.com/advice/why-having-friends-at-work-is-actually-crucial-to-your-success).
+Having a good working atmosphere increases personal development, speed of the software developement as well as the commitment to high quality.

+## Our solution: PubQuiz

 To enhance social interaction between you and your colleagues, we invented a digital form of the offline PubQuiz.
-"A pub quiz is a quiz held in a pub or bar.
-These events are also called quiz nights, trivia nights, or bar trivia" (see [Wikipedia](https://en.wikipedia.org/wiki/Pub_quiz))
+_A pub quiz is a quiz held in a pub or bar.
+These events are also called quiz nights, trivia nights, or bar trivia_ (see [Wikipedia](https://en.wikipedia.org/wiki/Pub_quiz))

 The pub quiz is the perfect possibilty to get to know your team mates and improve team collobaration.
 First a quiz master selects categories and creates questions for each category.
-Sample categories might be "Celebrities", "Sports" or "Movies".
+Sample categories might be _Celebrities_, _Sports_ or _Movies_.
 Afterwards each player logs in by providing a name and a quiz identifier.
 The quiz id is used to create a Jitsi room.
 When all players arrived, the quiz master finally starts the first round.
 All team members are split into small teams (up to five members).